beaubreedlove/FantasyFootball/rules.md

     1. Majority votes shall pass if at least half of the teams who didn't abstain, vote yes.
         1. A majority vote shall pass immediately when this condition is met.
     1. Unanimous votes shall pass if a majority of managers vote yes and all other managers abstain.
-    1. A unanimous vote will be required for any changes to the rules that may in anyway affect the chances for a manager to win a cash prize.
     1. An objection shall constitute a yes vote to reverse the objected action.
     1. All votes must be cast publicly, in the message board, unconditionally, unambiguously, and by the manager who's opinion they represent.
         1. Managers may change their vote at any time by casting a new vote that fits this criteria.
 The new vote will replace the old vote.
     1. A majority vote will be required for:
         1. Objections.
         1. Disambiguating any rules.
             1. The commissioner will determine upon request whether the rule is ambiguous or not.
-Non-ambiguous rules will only be changed upon unanimous vote.
+Non-ambiguous rules will only be changed via the rule amendment process.
         1. Replacing the commissioner.
         1. Anything else that doesn't explicitly require a unanimous vote.
     1. Managers are disqualified from voting on a particular issue if they are directly involved with what is being voted upon.